andrewcmyers/prelatex/README.md

     prelatex --config config.pltx overrides.tex top.tex

+You can also install the prelatex script on your system by running `gradle install`.
+This needs to be run using `sudo` so the necessary files can be copied.

 ### IntelliJ

 If you want to run the program inside IntellJ or another IDE, the source code